 The building you can see from all over Sydney is 309 metres high and offers amazing 360 degree views of the whole of Sydney.

 Top Tip If you're interested in visiting Wild Life Sydney, Sea Life Aquarium.
 Madame Tussauds and Sydney Tower Eye then it's worth considering a "Sydney Big Ticket".
 You'll save yourself a load of money by purchasing a ticket for either 2, 3 or 4 of these attractions.
 It'll cost you $70 for all attractions, a saving of up to $84 if you were to purchase tickets individually!
-For an additional $20 you can even include a skywalk at Sydney Tower Eye (prices correct as of 8th March 2018 - check current prices with your Travel Agent).
+(Prices correct as of 24th June 2019 - check current prices with your Travel Agent at your Sydney hostel).

 10. Barangaroo Reserve